Administrative Committee

 Mujdat Cetin

-Mujdat Cetin is a professor of electrical and computer engineering and the Robin and Tim Wentworth Director of the Goergen Institute for Data Science at the University of Rochester.
+Mujdat Cetin is a professor of electrical and computer engineering and the Robin and Tim Wentworth Director of the Goergen Institute for Data Science and Artificial Intelligence at the University of Rochester.
 He is also serving as the Director of the New York State Center of Excellence in Data Science.
 Previously he served as a faculty member at Sabanci University, Istanbul, Turkey, and as a Research Scientist at MIT.
 He also held visiting faculty positions at MIT, Northeastern University, and Boston University.

 Dr. Cetin received his BS in electrical engineering from Bogazici University, Istanbul, Turkey in 1993, an MS in electrical engineering from the University of Salford, Manchester UK in 1995, and a PhD in electrical engineering from Boston University, Boston, MA in 2001.